DSA Road Map

 - The DSA application forms will be available to download from studentfinanceni.co.uk from March.

-- The website contains all the information you need to determine eligibility when applying for DSA, but if you need any additional guidance or assistance when completing the forms contact Student Support.
+- The website contains all the information you need to determine eligibility when applying for DSA, but if you need any additional guidance or assistance when completing the forms contact Student Wellbeing.

 - When you submit this application with your medical evidence to your local Education Authority (EA) the turnaround time for processing is approximately 4-6 weeks.

-- If your home address is in the Republic of Ireland you are not eligible for DSA and should contact Student Support directly for more information.
+- If your home address is in the Republic of Ireland you are not eligible for DSA and should contact Student Wellbeing directly for more information.

-- If you are applying for a healthcare course where a bursary is provided you will also follow a different process and should contact Student Support directly.
+- If you are applying for a healthcare course where a bursary is provided you will also follow a different process and should contact Student Wellbeing directly.

 Stage 4 Eligibility